-Congratulations on your engagement!
-Such an exciting time, sharing your wonderful news with the ones you love and writing down all your ideas and plans.
-As well as exciting, it can also be overwhelming with seemingly endless to-do lists and sometimes that fear of not knowing where to begin.
-This guide is here to help, and take you through the steps of what to do next now you’ve said yes:
+So many congratulations on your engagement!
+It’s an exciting time, sharing your wonderful news with the ones you love and writing down all your ideas and plans.
+As well as feelings of excitement, it can also be overwhelming with seemingly endless to-do lists and sometimes that fear of not knowing where to begin.
+This guide is here to help, and take you through the steps of what to do next now you’ve said yes!

 Hire A Professional Wedding Planner

 Weddings are complex events with a lot of moving parts and having an expert on board to help you plan and be on there on the day, saves you time and relieves a lot of the stress involved in planning your wedding.